heldopslippers/documentation/readme.md

     rbenv install 1.9.3-p125

-Make it the default Ruby version (just to make sure it all is working in the future)
+Make it the default Ruby version (just to make sure it's working in the future)

     rbenv global 1.9.3-p125